 Is It Time For A New Smile?

 Has your teen been told they need orthodontic treatment?
 Or maybe you're an adult, ready to finally love your smile.
-The award-winning orthodontists at Let's Smile Dental, Dr. Ghatri, Dr. Bodendorfer, and Dr. Kang can help you get the smile of your dreams.
+The award-winning orthodontists at Let's Smile Dental, Dr. Ghatri, Dr. Manny, and Dr. Kang can help you get the smile of your dreams.

 What Is An Orthodontist?